 What should I bring to treatment?

-- Comfortable, casual clothing including closed-toe or hiking shoes.
+- Five-days (5) worth of Comfortable, casual clothing including closed-toe or hiking shoes.
 Appropriate tops with ½ inch straps, and shorts or skirts may be worn with appropriate undergarments.

 - Swim suit: one piece for women and board shorts for men (no exceptions).